 The struggle is real, and the roads are really challenging with a mix of sandy and muddy roads, and even some points where you will need to cross the water (during the rainy season).

-3 – CHOOSING A 4X4 VEHICLE TO SELF-DRIVE BOTSWANA
+3 .
+HOW TO CHOOSE A 4X4 VEHICLE TO SELF-DRIVE IN BOTSWANA

 Now that you know you will need a 4X4 to self-drive in Botswana, what else you will need in your car?

-If you choose to go wild camping in Botswana, you will need a fully equipped car with some basics for survival: Tent on top, cooking gear, refrigerator, and, because of the long-distance off-road driving, your vehicle will have to have at least 2 spare tires, 2 batteries, and an extra-large gas tank.
+If you choose to go wild camping in Botswana, you will need a fully equipped car with some basics for survival: A tent on top, cooking gear, a refrigerator, and an emergency radio.
+Because of the long-distance off-road driving, your vehicle will have to have at least 2 spare tires, 2 batteries, and an extra-large gas tank.

 I recommend reading my full guide on How to go on a self-drive in Botswana wild safaris for additional tips on road conditions.